raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

 The question I've been working on: how do you keep the joyful, immediate feel of a C-like language (Go, Zig, modern C) while making the language safe without a garbage collector?
 How do you give people the C ergonomic without the C bug class?
 The compromise that fell out is a language that draws from two places:

 - **Mutable value semantics** as described in Racordon, Abrahams et al. 2022.[^mvs] Bindings own their values, references exist only for the duration of a single function call, and no `&'a` syntax appears anywhere in user code.
 This is what replaces the borrow checker.
-- **Rust's drop story.** Types declare a `drop` function, the compiler synthesizes the call at every scope exit, and a small dataflow analysis catches use-of-uninitialized at compile time.
+- **Rust's drop system.** Types declare a `drop` function, the compiler synthesizes the call at every scope exit, and a small dataflow analysis catches use-of-uninitialized at compile time.

 The result is a language where: Bindings own their values and resources clean themselves up, so every binding of a drop-bearing type fires its drop function automatically when the binding goes out of scope.